opengrail/opengrail.github.io/_posts/2015-11-19-datomic-heroku-spaces.md

 Obviously you can spend as much as you want with Datomic or Heroku once you get going.

-The code is on github so you can try it out for yourself and let me know how it works out.
+The code is on github so you can fork it and please let me know if there are any problems.

- I would appreciate a link or a tweet if you found this useful.
+**Thanks**

+Thanks for making it through, I hope you enjoy the wonders of Datomic on a great PAAS.

+Zing me or ping me if this was useful via Twitter.

 [datomic-site]: https://www.datomic.com
 [heroku-cli]: https://toolbelt.heroku.com